 Huawei’s global analyst summit in Shenzhen for the year 2018 has already begun.
 During this symposium, the Chinese manufacturer laid out detailed plans for its ventures in 2019, which is from where this information came up.

 Since 5G is supposed to gain momentum next year, Huawei’s challenge to the fore should hit the markets in the latter half of 2019.
 Since this year’s model is named Mate 20, tech analysts expect that the model from the next year could be dubbed Mate 30.

 In perfect sync with the earlier Huawei Mate launches, the newest device in the lineup is scheduled to debut sometime in Q3 2019, as per the official information from the manufacturing company.

-According to Huawei’s predictions, there will be a 1.1 billion 5G connections by the year 2025, that’s in the next 7 years.
+According to Huawei’s predictions, there will be 1.1 billion 5G connections by the year 2025, that’s in the next 7 years.
 This figure will include 200 million 5G-connected cars.
-While that is indeed an ambitious target, we are yet to see how Huawei takes the step towards its fulfillment, with the launch of its first 5G-enabled phone.
+While that is an ambitious target, we are yet to see how Huawei takes a step towards its fulfillment with its first 5G-enabled phone launch.